Data Visualization Tools and Techniques: How to Use Them in Business

-The ever-growing volume of data and its importance for business make data visualization an essential part of business strategy for many companies.
-In this article, we review major data visualization instruments and name the key factors that influence the choice of visualization techniques and tools.
-You will learn about the most widely used tools for data visualization and get a few expert tips on how to combine data visualizations into effective dashboards.
-We will also show how the adoption of these tools can affect business outcomes and give several real-world examples from our experience.
+To help you solve this challenge, we gathered top visualization techniques and tools and factors that may impact your choices.
+We also reviewed the top widely used tools for data visualization and dashboarding in 2025 and added a few expert tips from our CTO on how to pick and combine visualizations to create effective dashboards.
+We also show how the adoption of these tools can affect business outcomes and give several real-world examples from our experience.

-3. Context.
-You can use different data visualization approaches and read data depending on the context.
+- Context.
+You can use different data visualization approaches and read insights depending on the context.
 To emphasize a certain figure, for example, significant profit growth, you can use the shades of one color on the chart and highlight the highest value with the brightest one.
 On the contrary, to differentiate elements, you can use contrast colors.

 Charts